efrei-paris-sud/2020-E-Nice-For-What/lab/4/ex1/README.md

 ![](esp32-photo.jpg)

-# Step 3 : Upload bliking LED code
+# Step 3 : Upload blinking LED code

 In this exercise, we want to use the schematic we saw in the Lab 1 to blink a LED but instead of using Arduino Uno, we will use ESP32.